licensezero/guide.licensezero.com/index.md

 ## <a id="step-by-step">Step by Step</a>

-To get started selling through licensezero.com in ten easy steps:
+Start selling through licensezero.com in ten easy steps:

 1. Download the command-line interface by running this script in a terminal: